evertrue/ntp_cluster-cookbook/README.md

-If the master node is completely removed from the cluster (delete node from chef-server) then a standby server is promoted to master and given the external server list to sync with, all remaining standby servers will pull their times directly from the promoted standby.
+If the master node is completely removed from the cluster (delete node from chef-server) then a standby server is promoted to master and given the external server list to sync with, all remaining standby servers will pull their times directly from the newly promoted standby.

-It is highly recommended that you set the `['ntp']['servers']` to a pool better than the [ntp](https://github.com/gmiranda23/ntp) cookbook's default pool.
+It is highly recommended that you set the `['ntp_cluster']['public_servers']` to a pool better than the [ntp](https://github.com/gmiranda23/ntp) cookbook's default pool.

 ## Commissioning a new cluster

-To commision a new cluster you must be patient.
+To commission a new cluster you **must be patient**.
 This is time, it moves slowly.
 Understand that first.
 Second, NTP is a very redundant and methodical protocol.
 The worst thing you can do is rush this process because there are a lot of slow moving parts (NTP, DNS, Chef).

 1. Provision a box with the `ntp_cluster` recipe.
 This box will immediately become a master and start syncing its time
 2. Wait an hour and then verify that the master's clock is correct.
-Waiting allows both NTP to sync its time, DNS to propogate, and chef to runs some extra convergences
+Waiting allows both NTP to sync its time, DNS to propagate, and chef to runs some extra convergences
 3. Provision all your standby servers.
 This can happen in bulk.
 4. Wait another hour for the standby layer to sync up.